Welcome to the Vascular Surgery Fellowship

 The Vascular Surgery Fellowship experience

 For 2 years, fellows learn about endovascular techniques in the hybrid operating room.
 Fellows transition from performing straightforward endovascular cases to complex and hybrid cases, as well as a wide variety of open surgical cases.
 To round out their experience, fellows spend a portion of their operative time in the outpatient setting, learning ultrasound-based outpatient endovascular procedures.
 Fellows are also involved in the evaluation, technical aspects, and management of both straightforward and complex open aortic repairs, involving the thoracic and abdominal aorta.
+Second year fellows will participate in a fully-funded, two-week fellowship experience focusing on aortic branch surgery in Paris, France.

 The fellows lead a vascular team comprised of general surgery residents, nurse practitioners, and physician assistants.
 They gain leadership skills in the management of many complex vascular patients during their perioperative care.